Facebook

 At Vidpros, we’ve hired more than 100 video editors over the years.
 You may also be interested in our article on how to hire a video editor.

 In this article, we’ll discuss some of the best video editor interview questions to ask potential job candidates and sample answers.
-We’ll also provide tips for how to assess the candidates.
+We’ll also provide tips on how to assess the candidates.

 By asking the proper questions and paying close attention to the responses, you’ll be able to find the perfect people when hiring for video editing jobs.